jfrog/terraform-provider-artifactory/docs/resources/artifactory_virtual_maven_repository.md

-# Artifactory Virtual Repository Resource
+# Artifactory Virtual Maven Repository Resource

 Provides an Artifactory virtual repository resource, but with specific maven feature.
 This should be preferred over the original one-size-fits-all `artifactory_virtual_repository`.